andrew/ultimate-awesome/README.md

 - [awesome-design.ai](https://github.com/shadowcz007/awesome-design.ai) - Useful resources for creating Design Artificial Intelligence.
 - [awesome-v2ex-tips](https://github.com/v2hot/awesome-v2ex-tips) - 给新手的 V2EX 指南.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
+- [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [fe-awesome-demos](https://github.com/awesome-vault/fe-awesome-demos) - ✨前端入门demos集合.
 - [awesome-dagster](https://github.com/dagster-io/awesome-dagster) - All things awesome related to Dagster!.
 - [awesome-python-roadmaps](https://github.com/DjangoEx/awesome-python-roadmaps) - Awesome Python roadmaps.
 - [awesome-dynamic-graphs](https://github.com/domargan/awesome-dynamic-graphs) - A collection of resources on dynamic/streaming/temporal/evolving graph processing systems, databases, data structures, datasets, and related academic and industrial work.
 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
-- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
-This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-nativescript-vue](https://github.com/Gonzalo2310/awesome-nativescript-vue) - Resources for nativescript vue.
 - [awesome-apm](https://github.com/knight-zxw/awesome-apm) - 客户端(Android/iOS) APM相关博客收藏.
 - [awesome-kalman-filter](https://github.com/mintisan/awesome-kalman-filter) - A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kalman Filter(KF).
 This repository aims to be a comprehensive and organized collection that will help researchers and developers in the world of KF!.